What are extracurricular activities?

 Join a club!
 If you are not part of one of the activities above, get involved.
 There is a group or activity for everyone at university, and if there isn’t you can still create your own!

-If you are already involved in an activity, test how you can tell future employers about why these skills are great!
-Write down the skills you have experienced from extracurricular activities in a STAR format.
+If you are already involved in an activity, start thinking about how you can tell future employers about why these skills are great!
+Write down the skills you have gained from extracurricular activities in a STAR format.
 This format will really help you when you get to talk about these skills.
 Here is an example to get you going:

 Presentation Skills, Teamwork, Leadership, Organization: